 - All applicants must be affiliated with UC Berkeley.
 Teams should be composed of undergraduate students, graduate students, and/or postdocs.

 - Teams must have a UC Berkeley faculty or staff member to serve as their advisor and to manage the funding.
 The CITRIS Tech for Social Good Program will distribute the funds to your faculty/staff advisor and their department will manage your funds.
 Please consult with your advisor on the process by which you will spend the funds (e.g., reimbursement through submission of receipts or advisor will purchase items directly).
-You must include the name and contact information for your faculty/staff advisor on your application form and they must sign the Partner or Sponsor Project Approval Form (you will be asked to upload this signed form to your application form).
+You must include the name and contact information for your faculty/staff advisor on your application form and they must sign the Advisor Approval Form (you will be asked to upload this signed form to your application form).

 - Teams are required to put together a project plan that includes a detailed plan for tracking, recording, and reporting progress and achievements back to the Tech for Social Good Review Committee.